 Luckbros Kopi or Luckin Kopi Restaurant adds to the busy scene along Jalan Panggong.
 It is a 5-minute walk away from Pasar Seni LRT station too.

-We are sure you will consider yourself lucky to try this gem!
+We are sure you will consider yourself lucky to try this gem as they have delicious food and a warm ambiance!

 It is next to Kwai Chai Hong in Pasar Seni.
 This tourist hotspot has history-filled walkways, intricate street art, and quaint eateries.